Luce Scholars

 Established in 1974, the Luce Scholars Program is a competitive leadership development fellowship that provides emerging leaders with immersive professional experiences in Asia.
+The Luce Scholars Program aims to strengthen relationships across borders by offering Scholars opportunities to deepen their understanding of Asia's countries, cultures, and people.
 Through this yearlong immersion, the Program equips scholars with knowledge and skills to address global leadership challenges and build a more interconnected world.

 Eligibility

-• Class year: The program welcomes diverse candidates, including seniors, recent graduates, or young professionals under 32.
-For those older than 32, they also consider candidates who have received their bachelor’s degree within the past three years.
+- Class year: Applicants may be graduating seniors, recent graduates, or young professionals under the age of 32, who have earned at least a bachelor’s degree before the start of the Program, OR if older than 32, applicants must have received their bachelor’s degree within the past three years.

 Other eligibility guidelines:

-• Candidates who have spent a significant amount of time (an accumulated total of 18 weeks since beginning college) in one of the countries where Luce Scholars are placed are eligible to apply for the Luce to be placed in a country where they do not have significant experience
+- Applicants who have spent 18 weeks or more (since beginning college) in only one of the countries where Luce Scholars are placed may still apply, but they will not be placed in the country where they have spent significant time.

 Eligible applicants may submit applications directly to the Luce Scholars program.